mongoosejs/sample-apps/README.md

 ## Prerequisites

-In order to run these demos, you'll need to have [Node.js](https://nodejs.org) and  installed.
+In order to run these demos, you'll need to have [Node.js](https://nodejs.org) 14 or higher installed.

 You'll also need to run a copy of the Stargate infrastructure stack including the JSON API.
 The simplest way to do this is by using the script found under the [bin](bin) directory